rayhog/aviator-jekyll-template/_api/sw_prod1.15.md

 position: 1.15
 type:
 description: >-
-  Create Query for example query.
-In this example, we will pull data from Technopedia that contains 'excel'.
+  In the following qeury example, we get data from Technopedia that contains PDF Converter in the title of the software product title.
 content_markdown: >-
-  The query returns software that includes 'Excel'.
-This is query is case sensitive.
+  `MATCH (n:SOFTWARE_PRODUCT) WHERE n.title = "PDF Converter" RETURN n`

   {: .success}

-  `MATCH (n:SOFTWARE_PRODUCT) WHERE n.title = "PDF Converter" RETURN n`
 left_code_blocks:
   - code_block: |-
       $.ajax({